A native of Shueyville, Iowa, Taylor is a graduate of Northwestern University's School of Speech.

 Taylor is perhaps best known for his role as "Abernathy Darwin Dunlap" in the cult feature comedy "Accepted," starring opposite Jonah Hill and Justin Long.
 He has appeared in the hit independent horror film "Would You Rather," with Brittany Snow and June Squibb.

 He was most recently seen starring opposite Bryan Cranston and Alice Eve in the independent film "Cold Comes the Night."
 He has also appeared in several other films that have been prominently featured on the festival circuit, most notably "Another Earth," which won the Alfred P. Sloan Prize at the 2011 Sundance Film Festival.
-He was featured in Spike Lee's "Jesus Children of America" (Venice Film Festival), "The House is Burning" (produced by Wim Wenders, Cannes Film Festival), "Pitch" (Cannes Film Festival), Kevin Connolly's "The Gardener of Eden" (Tribeca Film Festival) and "Assassination of a High School President" (Sundance).
+He was featured in Spike Lee's "Jesus Children of America" (Venice Film Festival), "The House is Burning" (produced by Wim Wenders, Cannes Film Festival), "Pitch" (Cannes Film Festival) and "Assassination of a High School President" (Sundance).

 Taylor co-created and co-starred in "Creation Nation," a live talk show with Billy Eichner, which they performed at the 2008 Edinburgh Fringe Festival, as well as at the HBO Aspen Comedy Festival and in many venues throughout New York City and Los Angeles.
 He has also appeared onstage in "Neighborhood 3: Requisition of Doom," "The Shooting Stage," "Henry IV" and "No. 11 Blue and White," as well as numerous productions in Stephen Sondheim's Young Playwrights Festival at the Cherry Lane Theater.